 As well as teaching written skills through modern literature, we also believe there remains a place for teaching classic fiction.
 Once a year, the whole school chooses a classic novel to study and students complete written tasks around this text.
 Poetry is also held with high regard.
 When children listen to poems being read orally, they build their listening skills.
 A poem can be used to teach sentence structure, grammatical skills and most importantly creative imagery.

 The school is continuing to develop a balanced curriculum that encourages all the children to become independent learners and continues to function in a calm and ordered manner, where learning is fun for the pupils, but achievement paramount.

 To read more about how the English curriculum is organised and which books are taught in each year group, please read the English Long Term Plan below...

-Here at Castlefort JMI we are very proud of our pupils' handwriting and take particular care in our cursive/joined-up handwriting style.
-We now use Letter-join as the basis of our handwriting policy that covers all the requirements of the 2014 National Curriculum.
+We are very proud of our pupils' handwriting and take particular care in our cursive/joined-up handwriting style.
+We use Letter-Join as the basis of our handwriting policy that covers all the requirements of the National Curriculum.

 Handwriting is a basic skill that influences the quality of work throughout the curriculum.
 At the end of Key Stage 2, all pupils should have the ability to produce fluent, legible and eventually, speedy, joined-up handwriting, and to understand the different forms of handwriting used for different purposes.
 We aim to make handwriting an automatic process that does not interfere with creative and mental thinking.

 To download the current letter formation alphabet, please click on the 'Handwriting Formations' documents below.

 If you want further information about the curriculum content your child is covering please call the school office to arrange an appointment to see the subject leader.